-In an effort to keep as many people up to date with the latest information relating to the COVID-19 virus measures, including how these measures are impacting on the Westray community, WDT have pledged to keep this webpage updated with the latest news and advice.
+In an effort to keep as many people up to date with the latest information relating to the COVID-19 virus measures, including how these measures are impacting the Westray community, WDT has pledged to keep this webpage updated with the latest news and advice.
 Representatives from many different corners of the island have come together in an effort to keep everybody as well informed as possible and this webpage is being put together with their invaluable assistance.
-It has been a heart-warming experience to see so many people come together to help those of our community in need, but this shouldn’t really be a surprise, the kindness and generosity of Westray residents is always without question.
+It has been a heart-warming experience to see so many people come together to help those of our community in need, but this shouldn’t really be a surprise, the kindness, and generosity of Westray residents is always without question.

 Current Government advice is:

 The Scottish Government have bought in a tier system whereby individual geographic area are allocated a level from 0 to 4.
 Orkney is current at tier 3, the restrictions associated with Tier 3 can be found here: Local Protection Levels.

 The above link is where you can find detailed information on what restrictions have been eased and what is still in force.
 If you are unsure about what you can and cannot do in Tier 3, please read the information on the gov.scot webpage

 Test and Protect

 Test and Protect is NHS Scotland’s approach to controlling the spread of coronavirus in our communities and was rolled out from Thursday 28th May 2020.